COVID-19 vaccination: 5,942 people receive shots on day 4 in Delhi; 24 cases of AEFI | Health

 The number of people vaccinated on Thursday accounted for 73 per cent of the targeted figure of 8,100, according to the data, a marked rise in the figures compared to those on the previous three days.

-''On day three of the vaccination drive in Delhi, 5,942 people were administered the coronavirus vaccine.
+''On day four of the vaccination drive in Delhi, 5,942 people were administered the coronavirus vaccine.
 AEFI was reported in 24 persons,'' a senior official of the Delhi health department said.

 Under the nationwide mega vaccination drive launched on January 16, a total of 4,319 (53 per cent) health workers against a target of 8,117 were administered the vaccines at 81 centres across the city.